tarwn/lessthandot-hugo/blogs/content/posts/2011-07-12-sql-server-code-name-denali.md

   - denali

 ---
-SQL Server Code Name &#8220;Denali&#8221; CTP3 is available for download.
+SQL Server Code Name “Denali” CTP3 is available for download.
 You can get it here: https://www.microsoft.com/betaexperience/pd/SQLDCTP3CTA/enus/default.aspx

 There are a bunch of new things in this CTP, Apollo (column store indexes), some new date functions, new parse functions and more goodies